magicmark/prisma-introspect-renamer-saver/README.md

 ![](https://i.fluffy.cc/q6wwsSBCTXKGkgcxnCBq666RWjMQPWn1.png)

-PIRS (prisma-introspect-renamer-saver) transforms a `.prisma` file to apply a set of diffs on the field names.
-This automates the mapping that may have to be done after each time `$ prisma introspect` is run.
+PIRS (prisma-introspect-renamer-saver) transforms a `.prisma` file to apply a set of diffs on the generated data model.
+This automates the mapping that may have to be done after each time `$ prisma introspect` is run to make it fit the [naming conventions][conventions].

 ## Install